-This isn’t your average ‘I’m young, made of rubber and magic, and will try anything once’ kind of article.
-It’s more of the ‘let me take the greatest gamble of my life, and start over’ kind.
+This isn’t your average “I’m young, made of rubber and magic, and will try anything once” kind of article.
+It’s more of the “let me take the greatest gamble of my life and start over” kind. 😂

 And yet, that’s exactly what my hubby and I are doing at the age of 54 (he’s 54 plus 10)!

-For me, nothing beats the culture, feel and smell of Europe (yes, it actually has a characteristic smell), so planning to live there is indeed a weak-knee inducing prospect!
+For me, nothing beats the culture, feel and smell of Europe (yes, it actually has a characteristic smell).
+So planning to live there is indeed a weak-knee-inducing prospect!

 Starting the journey to the promised land

-As South African citizens, we like to think of ourselves as eager, well-travelled adults, because it takes real drive and money to travel from Africa to the rest of the world.
+As South African citizens, we like to think of ourselves as eager, well-travelled adults because it takes real drive and money to travel from Africa to the rest of the world.

 We are trading glorious weather, a newly-built home and a lifetime of friends for the magic that is the Netherlands.
 Yet, despite our interminable enthusiasm and positivity, emigration remains a tumultuous journey.

-In my mind I’m thinking “one, two, three…sorted!”
-In South Africa, they’re thinking, “one: we have limits for foreign exchange.
+In my mind I’m thinking, “one, two, three…sorted!”
+In South Africa, they’re thinking, “One: we have limits for foreign exchange.
 Two: we will audit your overseas allowance before it can exit the country.
 And, three, it will take a month (or three) for us to release it!”

 Longing to be more Dutch?
 Take questionnaires and dream of bicycles!

 So what do you do when you’re waiting for a hair-pulling amount of time to pass?
 You research, research, and research yet again!
-You educate yourself on all things Dutch, like… what is oliebollen, kibbeling, and why don’t the Dutch close their curtains?
+You educate yourself on all things Dutch, like… what is oliebollen, kibbeling, and why don’t the Dutch close their curtains? 🤣

-You learn that in the Netherlands electric cars are preferable to petrol guzzlers (in South Africa electricity is precarious, so petrol cars are king), and that the sensible season to switch on your (17 degree) house heating is October!
+You learn that in the Netherlands, electric cars are preferable to petrol guzzlers (in South Africa, electricity is precarious, so petrol cars are king) and that the sensible season to switch on your (17 degrees) house heating is October!

 How do you know if you’re obsessed?

-▢ Google whispers, ‘try typing something that doesn’t include the word DUTCH or NETHERLANDS today.’
+- Google whispers, “Try typing something that doesn’t include the word Dutch or Netherlands today.”

 Pros versus cons…it’s still a winner!

 It’s a scary prospect to leave behind everything that is familiar and ordered.
 The majority of people who are emigrating from South Africa are under the age of 45.

-But when we get to the spaces labelled ‘peace of mind’ and ‘quality of life’, what price do we write down?
+But when we get to the spaces labelled “peace of mind” and “quality of life”, what price do we write down?
 Can we even put a price on those?
 Never!
-And that’s exactly why my husband and I are making this move…because those qualities are priceless!
+And that’s exactly why my husband and I are making this move…because those qualities are priceless! ☺️

-The Netherlands offers me (and them) an unequalled opportunity to have a do-over, and promises some amazing golden years.
-After all, we are only as young as our Facebook photo makes us look…
+The Netherlands offers me (and them) an unequalled opportunity to have a do-over and promises some amazing golden years.
+After all, we are only as young as our Facebook photo makes us look…👀

 Have you made the move to the Netherlands?
 Did it fulfil your expectations?
 Let us know your story in the comments below!

-Editor’s Note: This article was originally published in January 2020, and was fully updated in August 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in January 2020, and was fully updated in October 2022 for your reading pleasure.